mkato77/pims/README.md

 # pims
-Part CM Management System for Broadcasting Committee
+Partcm Information Management System for Broadcasting Committee

 ## Template Spreadsheet & Form & GAS
 You can copy this and use it as is.